Randomized Kolmogorov-Smirnov Analysis of Volatility Roughness: Methodology

-For a finite index set $\{1,\dots,N\}$ and an integer scaling $a$, the set of permutations satisfying \eqref{eq:commute} is extremely small compared to $N!$.
+and $Y$ inherits self-similarity.\\ For a finite index set $\{1,\dots,N\}$ and an integer scaling $a$, the set of permutations satisfying \eqref{eq:commute} is extremely small compared to $N!$.
 For large $N$, the probability that a uniform random permutation satisfies the commutation property is essentially zero.
 In the continuous case the probability is literally zero.
-Thus a random permutation almost surely destroys the commutation relation and hence self-similarity when this is tested on finite-dimensional distributions with $k \geq 2$.\\ Fortunately, this concern is not applicable to marginal distributions ($k=1$) of a stationary process, which is the case covered by Proposition \ref{prop:1}.
-Since the fractional Gaussian noise of lag $a$ is distributed as $N(0,\sigma^2a^{2H_0})$, each value has exactly the same marginal law and therefore nothing changes under permutation.
-This is why the random permutation method used to determine the significance of the KS statistic is valid in the one-dimensional case under the assumption of local stationarity of the process. \end{remark}
+Thus a random permutation almost surely destroys the commutation relation and hence self-similarity when this is tested on finite-dimensional distributions with $k \geq 2$. \end{proof} \end{remark}

+Given Proposition \ref{prop:commute}, the technique we propose constitutes in general a necessary condition for self-similarity, since any self-similar process must have marginals that scale consistently.
+However, if one imposes additional assumptions that make the finite–dimensional distributions determined (or strongly constrained) by the one–dimensional marginals, then the self–similarity parameter $H_0$ estimated with respect to the marginal distributions suffices to characterize all finite-dimensional distributions.
+Two relevant examples are the fBm-type Gaussian processes and the Lévy processes, both recognized models for financial applications.

+\paragraph{1. fBm-type Gaussian processes} Since fBm-type processes are centered Gaussian process with stationary increments and continuous paths completely determined in law by their covariance function, scaling of the one–dimensional marginals forces an appropriate scaling of the covariance and self–similarity follows.
+In fact, it holds the following

+\begin{prop}[Identification of the self--similarity exponent from marginal distributions] Let $X = \{X_t\}_{t \ge 0}$ be a fractional Brownian motion (fBm) with self-similarity parameter $H_0 \in (0,1)$ and $\Sigma$ be an estimator that, given the marginal distributions $\{\mathcal{L}(X_t)\}_{t>0}$, returns the corresponding exponent $H$; that is, by definition of $\Sigma$,